dylanlrrb/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

 **How is this possible?
 We just ran a single command!
 This is WITCHCRAFT!**

 But, no. Not witchcraft.
 It's the magic of Docker Compose.
-Let's take a peek inside that

-- [ ] We brought up our app in an attached state so the innards of the container are still waiting for commands in the terminal.
+- [ ] We brought up our app in an attached state so the innards of our app are still waiting for commands in the terminal.
 Press `Ctrl + C` to stop the containers.

 - [ ] **Docker Compose uses the 'docker-compose.yml' file as instructions for how to bring up our app.** Let's take a peek at it and break down how the 'docker-compose.yml' file is interpreted!
 Go ahead and open it up and you'll see this: